ShahriaAhmed/ShahriaAhmed.github.io/about/about.md

 permalink: /about/
 ---

 Hello!
-This is an online gallery of some of the pics I took over the past year or two.
-I will update this
+This is an online gallery of some of the pics I took.
+This was primarily made to remember all the experiences I've had over the past year or two.